anjaliingle111/cmp-pad-quality-pipeline/README.md

 ## 🔬 Features

-- **Real-time Quality Predictions**: ML-powered predictions with 100% accuracy on test data
+- **Real-time Quality Predictions**: ML-powered predictions with 88.2% accuracy on real manufacturing data
 - **Visual Dashboard**: Interactive web interface with charts and metrics
 - **Database Integration**: PostgreSQL database for storing quality and process data
 - **Incremental Learning**: Model updates with new data automatically